RhysEJF/radical-alignment/concepts/the-density-paradox.md

 Not just individual liberation from ideological capture, but collective liberation from the Density Paradox itself.
 Building structures that allow human thinking to operate at human pace, protected from the inhuman velocity of viral spread.

 The dense network isn't going away.
-But we can build archipelagos within it—islands of intentional sparsity where Slow Thought, Cognitive Forking, and Reality Anchoring create pockets of genuine diversity.
+But we can build archipelagos within it, islands of intentional sparsity where Slow Thought, Cognitive Forking, and Reality Anchoring create pockets of genuine diversity.

 Where the paradox of more voices equaling less diversity finally reverses.